saranyaece30111998-analyst/HospitalDB-Patient-Doctor-Management-Queries/README.md

 # HospitalDB-Patient-Doctor-Management-Queries
 Here’s a polished **README.md** you can use directly in your GitHub repository.
-It’s structured with clear sections, SQL queries, and placeholders for screenshots so you can showcase your work professionally:
+It’s structured with clear sections, SQL queries,

 ---